Best way to pay for things when travelling in New Zealand

 MoaTrek Guest Tip - Always travel with some USD cash

 “I always travel with USD $1000 that I don’t touch and have in case of emergencies like a natural disaster and ATMs are down etc. USD are acceptable everywhere.”
-Abby from Atlanta.
+Abby from Atlanta in the USA.

 What’s the best way to access cash when you’re travelling in New Zealand?